benouinirachid/patterns-finder/README.md

 ```

-The results provided the method find for each pattern are in the form:
+The results provided by the method `find` for each of pattern are in the form:

     [(0, 19, 'EMAIL', 'quick.brown@fox.com')]
       ^  ^       ^          ^